Celtuce: Culinary

 The stem is usually harvested at a length of around 15–20 cm and a diameter of around 3–4 cm.
 It is crisp, moist, and mildly flavored, and typically prepared by slicing and then stir frying with more strongly flavored ingredients.

+It is also available as pickled stems.
+In China the pickled stem is often eaten as a side dish.

+In the US, celtuce is being used as a gluten-free pasta substitute.